lucasktlee/posts/drafts/3-ASEAN-e-commerce-observations.md

 If that weren’t enough, there is no common market with free flow of goods among the <abbr>ASEAN</abbr> countries yet.
 As such, goods crossing from one <abbr>ASEAN</abbr> member state to another are likely to require customs clearances and possibly the payment of import duties or other equivalent taxes prior to entry.

+Finally, traditional warehouses and logistics firms in Southeast Asia are not set up for e-commerce transactions, which involve small (often individual) packages that must be sent to individual customers rather than large pallets and containers full of standardized items from one warehouse to another (or to  retail stores).

+On the payments side, a lot of ink has already been spilled on this topic, so I’ll confine myself to one observation.
+While almost 100% of Singapore’s population has a bank account, and Malaysia is not that far off with around 85% of its population having a bank account, the proportion of unbanked citizens in the other <abbr>ASEAN</abbr> countries is significantly higher (greater than 50% in most cases).

+As such, e-commerce in Southeast Asia depends a lot more on cash-on-delivery terms and local pickups from pre-agreed locations, rather than online payment (via credit card) and door-to-door delivery.

 ## Conclusion

+E-commerce in Southeast Asia is fascinating—it has in many ways leapfrogged a great many developments in the United States, Western Europe, and China.
+It is not an easy region to understand without actually living in the region.

 <div class="footnotes">
 	<hr class="w-50" />